javers/javers/README.md

 * Configuration is easy.
 Since we use JSON for objects serialization, we don't want you to provide detailed ORM-like mapping.
   JaVers needs to know only some high-level facts about your data model.
-* JaVers is meant to keeps its versioning records (diffs and snapshots) in application primary database alongside with main data.
+* JaVers is meant to keep its versioning records (diffs and snapshots) in application primary database alongside with main data.
   Naturally there is no direct linking between this two data sets.
 * We use some basic notions following Eric Evans DDD terminology like *Entity* or *Value Objects*,